Sports coach, Kaiwhakaako hākinakina

 Tasks

-- co-ordinate athletic or sporting events or activities
+- coordinate athletic and sporting events

-- evaluate skills of athletes or performers
+- evaluate athletic skills

-- maintain knowledge of laws or regulations
+- maintain knowledge of rules and regulations

 Social